 It’s been a long time since my last post.
 Nothing has really happened since then.
 Actually, everything has happened so buckle up here we go:

 First, we had the rainy season.
-Now, for most people, in most parts of the country, Japan’s rainy season is a pretty big annoyance.
-It goes on for almost an entire month, and weeks can go by without a single dry day to show for it.
+Now, for most people, in most parts of the country, Japan’s rainy season is a pretty big annoyance: weeks upon weeks of heavy rain, without a single dry day to show for it.

-And it’s nothing like the drizzle we’d get back in the UK.
-Instead it’s the kind of rain that can turn going to the shops into an endeavour requiring Operation Overlord levels of planning to pull off successfully.
+It’s nothing like the drizzle we’d get back in the UK.
+Instead it’s the kind of rain that can turn going to the shops into an endeavour requiring Operation Overlord levels of planning.

 When I was living in Nagoya this was all pretty much tolerable, though.
 If I took an umbrella and a coat I could just about dash to the subway, or the gym round the corner without getting completely soaked.
 And this regular exercise at the gym – though, like all visits to the gym, basically unbearable – helped to mitigate the cabin fever brought on by days otherwise stuck inside.